01binary/zeroweb/src/articles/investment-casting.md

 ## spruing and gating

 After you _chase_ the wax pattern by removing any vents and supports with a wax pen, attach it to a rubber base using _sprues_.
-When you _invest_ the flask later, the rubber base will give the top of the flask a funnel shape for pouring metal.
+When you _invest_ the flask later, the rubber base will give the top of the flask a funnel shape for pouring.

 Connecting sprues to the rubber base and the model with _sticky wax_ will also reduce re-work and form stronger connections.
 A poorly attached wax pattern will break off the base and float to the surface as the flask is being invested.